-3) As a doula, there are no pictures that are TMI for me.
-Sometimes it’s nice to have another set of eyes to help you judge if something is normal or not.
+- As a doula, there are no pictures that are TMI for me.
+(Sometimes it’s nice to have another set of eyes to help you judge if something is normal or not.)

-5) Send affirmations and reminders of how strong and capable she is.
+- Send affirmations.
+Remind her how strong and capable she is.

-7) Drop off curb side a hygiene care package which includes dry shampoo, deodorant, face wipes, eye cream, epsom salts, hand lotion (hand sanitizer if you can find it!).
+- Drop off curb side a hygiene care package: dry shampoo, deodorant, face wipes, eye cream, epsom salts, hand lotion, and hand sanitizer … if you can find it!

-8) Amazon Prime her diapers, wipes, nipple cream, and disposable breast pads, etc.
+- Send supplies via Amazon prime: diapers, wipes, nipple cream, disposable breast pads, etc.

-10) Send her GoodFood breakfast smoothie subscriptions so she can have a quick and healthy breakfast.
+- Send her GoodFood breakfast smoothie subscription so she can have a quick and healthy breakfast.

-11) Encourage or help her set up an online baby shower so people can see what she needs and provide that for her.
+- Encourage her to (or set up for her!) an online baby shower, so people can see what she needs and provide that for her.

-13) Create and curb side drop off a snack pack which includes protein bars, protein powder, beef jerky, trail mix or nuts, dried fruit or applesauce, wine and chocolate.
+- Create and curb side drop off a snack pack with protein bars, protein powder, beef jerky, trail mix or nuts, dried fruit, applesauce, wine, and chocolate.